Recommended Flow

 "last_player_alive"

 );The last outcome before final submit wins.
-LOSS and DISCONNECTED mark the player eliminated in Nexori runtime, but they do not return the player to lobby.
+LOSS and DISCONNECTED mark the player eliminated in Nexori runtime, while NO_CONTEST can be used for no-contest or cancelled outcomes without marking elimination.
+Outcomes do not return the player to lobby.

 If a player is still in the match context but no longer actively playing, mark them as spectator.